Skip to content ↓

 Enrichment opportunities in Music

-Year 6 production every year our Year 6 pupils perform in the end of year production.
+Year 6 Production Every year, our Year 6 pupils perform in the end of year production.
 This is a truly ambitious project and involves all children in singing, playing instruments, drama, visual art and dance.
 Previous productions have included The Jungle Book and Peter Pan.